 The PHA will make utility reimbursements to the utility provider.
-In instances where there is no utility provider and only a utility fee being charged by the landlord the utility reimbursement funds will be issued directly to the family.
+In instances where there is no utility provider and only a utility fee being charged by the landlord the utility reimbursement funds will be issued directly to the landlord who is acting as the utility provider.